SCK22/helper_functions_sck/README.md

 # HelperFunctions
-A collection of functions that be used for analysis and model building.
+This library is a collection of functions that be used for analysis and model building.